srafferty73/stephen_rafferty_pda/testing_task_1.md

     end
   end

-  #typo 'dif' instead of 'def'
+  #typo 'dif' instead of 'def'.
+Plus the parameters should be separated by a comma
   dif highest_card(card1 card2)
   if card1.value > card2.value
     #card is not a parameter.